Covariant quantum field theory of tachyons

 where $g$ denotes the coupling constant, and $k$, $l$, and $p$ represent the four-momenta of the subluminal particles in the initial and final states, and the emitted tachyon, respectively.

-To investigate the relativistic properties of this process, we examine it in a boosted inertial frame as depicted in Fig.~\ref{absorptionemission}.
-Under the Lorentz transformation $U(\Lambda)$ the outgoing tachyon with four-momentum $p$ is transformed into an incoming tachyon with four-momentum $p'=-\Lambda p$.
-Similarly, the four-momenta of the subluminal particles are boosted to $k'=\Lambda k$ and $l' = \Lambda l$.

-Performing the calculations in this boosted frame, we find that the transformed matrix element takes the form:
+To study relativistic properties, we analyze this process in a boosted frame (see Fig.~\ref{absorptionemission}).
+Lorentz transformation $U(\Lambda)$ changes an outgoing tachyon with four-momentum $p$ into an incoming one with $p'=-\Lambda p$.
+The four-momenta of subluminal particles also shift to $k'=\Lambda k$ and $l' = \Lambda l$.
+In this boosted frame, we find that the transformed matrix element takes the form:

 which demonstrates the covariance of the scattering process.